sthaid/proj_telescope/README.md

 Connects to the Stepper-Motor-Interface program (ctlr) via IPv4 TCP sockets.
 Sends messages to the Stepper-Motor-Interface program to drive telescope stepper motors to the desired azimuth and elevation.
-This program's sky chart function will continue to operate even when the Stepper-Motor-Interface program is not being used.
+This program's sky chart function continues to operate when the Stepper-Motor-Interface program is not being used.

 Required environment variables:
 * TCX_LAT=decimal-latitude
 * TCX_LONG=decimal-longitude-west-negative
-* TCX_AZ_CAL_POS=decimal-degrees-azimuth-of-calibration-spot
-* TCX_EL_CAL_POS=decimal-degrees-elevation-of-calibration-spot
 * TCX_CTLR_IP=name-or-ip-address-of-host-running-stepper-motor-intfc-pgm
+* TCX_AZ_TELE_LEG_1=azimuth of a specific telescope leg, used by the software to limit telescope positioning based on telescope's mechanical attributes

 When tcx starts it reads files containing the locations of objects.
 Refer to sky_data/NOTES for how to create these files.
 The files read are:
 * sky_data/hygdata_v3.csv: star positions
 * sky_data/solar_sys_data.csv: planet positions
 * sky_data/place_marks.dat: other object positions
+* sky_data/cal_locs.dat: calibration position(s)

-After reading the sky_data, tcx creates a window containing 3 panes:
+After reading the sky_data, tcx creates a window containing several panes:
 * sky-az-el: top half of window - displays the sky objects in azimuth/elevation coordinates
+* tele-ctl: lower left - used to control the telescope and display telescope camera image
-* sky-view: lower left - a less distorted sky view with same center as sky-az-el pane
+* sky-view: lower middle - a less distorted sky view with same center as sky-az-el pane
-* tele-ctl: lower middle - used to control the telescope and intended to eventually display the telescope camera image
+* camera-info: lower middle (overlays sky-view): webcam settings
+* motor-info: azimuth / elevation stepper motor values (primarily for debugging problems)

 Each pane has it's own user interface.
 Left click to select the pane.
 The pane's border will become green to indicate it is the selected pane.
 The following sections describe the controls for each pane.
+Use right click to select panes that overlay each other; right-click will demote the current pane to the background.

 Sky-az-el pane controls:
 * cmdline:
+  * trk \<objname\>|ident|curr|off - the named object is held in the center of the pane
   * ident \<objname\>|off - locate the named object and display in orange
-  * trk \<objname\>|ident|curr|off - the named object is held in the center of the pane
   * tstep delta_t|sunrise[+/-h.hh]|sunset[+/-h.hh]|sidday|h.hhh: timestep for the ALT-3,4,5,6 single key cmds described below
+  * azel \<az\> \<el\> - the center of the pane is set to the specified az / el
   * quit - terminate
 * mouse left click or arrow keys - pan
 * mouse wheel - zoom